pandorabots/pb-python/README.md

     git clone https://github.com/pandorabots/pb-python.git
     python setup.py install

- All you have to do is write the following line at the top of your code.
+ All you have to do is write the following lines to the top of your code.

 ```

 import Pandorabots_API_Calls as API
+host = 'aiaas.pandorabots.com'

 ```